openhab/openhab-addons/bundles/org.openhab.binding.verisure/README.md

 #### Configuration Options

 *   deviceId - Device Id
-    *   Since Alarm lacks a Verisure ID, the following naming convention is used for alarm on first site: 'alarm1'
+    *   Since Alarm lacks a Verisure ID, the following naming convention is used for alarm on site id 123456789: 'alarm123456789'

 #### Channels